ginger-tek/resume/resume.md

 Email: [jeremy.paul.moormann@gmail.com](mailto:jeremy.paul.moormann@gmail.com) | Cell: (757) 418-2956

 ### QUALIFICATIONS
-Software automation engineer and full-stack web developer, with almolst a decade of professional	experience in production service support and software development.
+Software automation engineer and full-stack web developer, with almost a decade of professional	experience in production service support and software development.
 Expertise in designing intuitive, web-based applications, and developing software automation solutions.
 Created new and supported existing applications in both small business and enterprise	production environments.
 Works well in a team and lead development efforts, as well as work individually to complete projects and goals.

 ### SKILLS & TOOLS
 - Extensive experience in modern HTML5/CSS3/ES6 programming, PowerShell Automation, Vue 3, Node/Express, and PHP 8+.
 - Experience in both MPA and SPA web applications, including PHP/Laravel, C#/.NET/WPF, and ASP.NET Core.
 - Experience in both Windows and Linux environments, as well as moderate experience in macOS environments.
 - Proficient in Azure DevOps, Azure Portal, GitHub, VS Code, Visual Studio Professional.
+- Certified in Azure Fundamentals (AZ-900)

 ### EXPERIENCE
 - **SENIOR SOFTWARE ENGINEER** *SINCLAIR, INC. - 2024-PRESENT*\